LukeGrahamLandry/franca/devlog.md

 - few more leaks
 - less spam of type annotations on AsmFunction usages.
 - allow passing non-capturing trailing lambda to FnPtr
+- macro scope tests. trying to do more compilated things that don't fit just rearranging with quote/unquote.
+- ex/gpu/mandel: toggle julia set

 ## (Apr 7)